 The relevance to seriousness of harm

-Any concern that suggests the social worker might have put the public at unnecessary risk of harm, or might have caused actual unnecessary harm, will almost invariably meet the seriousness test.
+Any concern that suggests the social worker might have put the public at unnecessary risk of harm (or might have caused actual unnecessary harm) will almost invariably meet the seriousness test.

-Some actions by social workers may cause harm, such as emotional distress, but are unavoidable in the context of the proper delivery of a social worker’s professional duties.
+Some actions by social workers may cause harm (such as emotional distress) but are unavoidable in the context of the proper delivery of a social worker’s professional duties.

 Any decision not to open an investigation in cases where there has been a risk of harm or actual harm must explain the reasoning with extreme care.

-It is possible that where a social worker has successfully remediated so there is no current or future risk to public safety, an investigation of their fitness to practise may be unnecessary.
+If a social worker has successfully remediated and there is no current or future risk to public safety, it is possible that an investigation of their fitness to practise may be unnecessary.
 However, the triage officer should consider carefully whether an investigation is required to promote and maintain confidence in, or to promote and maintain standards for, social workers in England.